 Prevention of hand, foot and mouth disease

-You can’t stop your child from getting foot and mouth disease.
+It’s difficult to stop your child from getting hand, foot and mouth disease.